Glass as a packaging material has a great circular economy story to tell.

 Different recycling collection methods around New Zealand

-New Zealand doesn’t have a standard kerbside collection system.
-While many councils use the best practice method of glass bottles and jars collected separately at kerbside and colour sorted, others use a co-mingled (everything in one wheelie bin) method which requires additional sorting and results in higher loss of materials.
+While New Zealand has standardised what materials are collected at kerbside, not all councils collect glass in the same way.
+Many councils use the best practice method of collecting glass bottles and jars separately and colour sorting them, but a few others use a co-mingled (everything in one wheelie bin) method which requires additional sorting and results in higher loss of materials.

 While the GPF has advocated for and has seen more councils move to glass separate collections, more than half of all New Zealanders are still serviced with a co-mingled collection.

-A standardised, national kerbside system, in which glass is collected separately to other recyclables, will result in a consistent supply of high-quality colour-separated glass (cullet) for recycling.
+Collecting glass separately to other recyclables, will result in a consistent supply of high-quality colour-separated glass (cullet) for recycling.

 Contamination